wawachief/DigiQt/README.md

 	- serial
 	- serial-tool
 `sudo pip3 install pyside2 serial serial-tool`shoud do it.
-1. Launch the program : `python3 main.py`
+1. Go into the DigiQt source directory and launch the program : `python3 main.py`

 # Instruction set